skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 ## The prejudices

 **Rust code is ugly**: Rust is explicit.
 Undeniably.
-But when I'm writing code, my IDE is helping a lot, and I don't have to press that much key.
+But when I write code, my IDE helps me a lot, and I don't have to press that much key.
 When I read code, this explicitness is just awesome!
 No hidden surprises, no weird things.

 **Memory management is a distraction**: Actually, no. I don't use that many lexical lifetimes and use instead smart pointers.
 So yes, I have to understand the differences between a `Box`, an `Rc` and an `Arc`, but my productivity is not impacted compared to Node.JS or Go.